jbmokuz/pocket-monster-of-the-week/Playbooks/grass.md

 | ----------- | ------------ | ----------- |
 | ![](images/BugIC_Big.webp)| ![](images/physical.png)| 1 Harm |

-When you hit with this attack, roll a D6.
-On a 4, 5 or 6, heal 1
+When you hit with this attack heal 1

 ### Effective